bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 assigns a number (an instance of Complex), or JS Array instance

-# The 'format' command

-The "format" command is to create a variable that is string based.
-It expects as input the format string such as follows.
-In the following example the "linecolor" variable is set to a string that is "fill3".

-    \format linecolor = @"fill" 3

-Following is a example of drawing a text that is "301-555-5591".

-    \format s = @"%d-%d-%d" 301 555 5591
-    \drawlabel "${s}" (0,0)

 # Specifying colors

 The colors in the DIAGRAM can be specified in several ways.
 The easiest is to